-With an irresistible combination of a crunchy crust and tender insides, southern hush puppies are a tasty fish fry staple, made with a cornmeal and buttermilk batter and pan-fried or deep-fried to a deep golden brown.
+With an irresistible combination of a crunchy crust and tender insides, southern hush puppies, a fish fry staple, are made with a cornmeal and buttermilk batter and pan-fried or deep-fried to a deep golden brown.

-With just a hint of spice from jalapenos and Creole seasoning, homemade southern hush puppies, like their relatives Hoe Cakes or Fried Cornbread, are bursting with the old-fashioned goodness of corn and make a perfect savory side dish or snack.
+Key Flavors: with just a hint of spice from jalapenos and Creole seasoning, these Southern style hush puppies, are bursting with the old-fashioned goodness of corn.

 - Self-rising cornmeal mix– sometimes referred to as self-rising cornmeal, includes cornmeal made from dried field corn that has been milled, a little flour, leavening agents like baking powder or baking soda, and salt.